-68. Report the total holdings of equity securities, including common and preferred shares, of other financial institutions.
-Include investments in mutual funds (eg equity, bond, hybrid, and money market funds) that are administered outside of the reporting group.
-Report the entire mutual fund investment (ie do not look through into the fund to determine the underlying holdings).
+66. Report the total holdings of equity securities, including common and preferred shares, of other financial institutions.
+Include investments in mutual funds (e.g. equity, bond, hybrid, and money market funds) that are administered outside of the reporting group.
+Report the entire mutual fund investment (i.e. do not look through into the fund to determine the underlying holdings).
+Report all holdings of securities issues by other financial institutions, regardless of the intent or accounting classification.
 Do not report equity securities or bonds received as collateral.
+Do not report hodings of exchange traded funds (in which financial institutions may be part).